skang89/CoffeeShop/README.md

 #
 CSS files, jQuery and assets included.
 #
-Download the ZIP file to is 'index.html' in action.
+Download the ZIP file to see 'index.html' in action